Aviva, Lloyds join British FloodRe insurance scheme to build flood resilience - NewsBreak

 "The trajectory will only continue to worsen without urgent, collective action."

-The other insurers offering the FloodRe resilience funds are Ageas, NFU Mutual and LV= General Insurance, a unit of Allianz.
+The other insurers offering the FloodRe resilience funds are Ageas (AGES.BR), NFU Mutual and LV= General Insurance, a unit of Allianz (ALVG.DE).

 ($1 = 0.7612 pounds)